zkrx/xorg-controller/README.md

 ## BallMouse
 Translates a Linux evdev device from a SpaceBall into something that actually looks like a mouse.

 They tell me necessity is the mother of invention.
 Here's an invention that I found necessary when I got an old RS232 SpaceBall 4000 FLX and wanted to use it as a mouse on a Linux system with Xorg.
-The device can be attached to the input subsystem with **inputattach**, but when device that shows up when you do looks to the X server like either a joystick or a keyboard, or maybe a combination of both, or not quite either one.
+The device can be attached to the input subsystem with **inputattach**, but the device that shows up when you do looks to the X server like either a joystick or a keyboard, or maybe a combination of both, or not quite either one.
 It won't autodetect and do anything useful, and on my system, even with explicit configuration, it would consistently fail to deliver core pointer events.

 ### Enter *BallMouse*